shimondoodkin/nodejs-autorestart/README.md

 to let me in the future to change and integrate different servers seemlessly.
 It is  basicly:  nginx<->nodejs as an upstream. also i added php-cgi to nginx to use moadmin.php - mongodb db editor.

+### Multi Process
+you can put nginx or haproxy as a front and create nodejs1.sh, nodejs2.sh, nodejs3.sh, nodejs4.sh, and matching .conf files for the upstart.
+Also you can have port as an argument to your server.js.
+To achive best performance. it was found by testing that the number of processors should much the number of cores not more not lest.